matthew-renodin/ACE-TAO-RTEMS-installer/README.md

 ### Use this MSYS2 that has MINGW:

-http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20180531.exe
+This version is no longer available on the site. http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20180531.exe

 pacman -S python mingw-w64-x86_64-python2 mingw-w64-x86_64-gcc bison cvs diffutils git make patch tar texinfo unzip